 Opera at USC presents Mozart’s comic La Finta Giardiniera Nov.
 3–5

 If you thought modern romance was complicated, come see what happens when love triangles collide in Mozart’s La finta giardiniera.
-Opera at USC presents the fully staged comic opera sung in Italian with live orchestra.
+Opera at USC presents the fully staged comic opera with live orchestra, sung in Italian with English supertitles.
 Director David C. Toulson sets the opera in and around a 1920s Hollywood movie studio.

 A double love triangle, murder, disguise, romance and jealousy set the pace for the farcical opera and proves anything can happen in the early days of Hollywood – and in a Mozart opera!
 The story focuses on a formerly engaged aristocratic couple finding their way back to each other.
 To do this, they must overcome their past troubles while trying to free themselves from the jealousies and intrigues of their current romantic entanglements.